stefanspringer1/SwiftXML/README.md

 ```

 But even more so in more complex situations, the introduction of such a `if let` (or `case let`) expression makes the code harder to understand.

-### The `Workflow` package

----
-**NOTE**

-This `Workflow` package will soon be replaced by the new `Pipeline` package which is independant of the logging implementation and is better suited for the Swift 6 strict concurrency mode.

----

-When using SwiftXML in the context of the [SwiftWorkflow](https://github.com/stefanspringer1/SwiftWorkflow) framework, you might include the [WorkflowUtilitiesForSwiftXML](https://github.com/stefanspringer1/WorkflowUtilitiesForSwiftXML).

 ## Properties of the library